JuliaLang/julia/doc/src/devdocs/ast.md

   * `Expr`

-    has a node type indicated by the `head` field, and an `args` field which is a `Vector{Any}` of subexpressions.
+    Has a node type indicated by the `head` field, and an `args` field which is a `Vector{Any}` of subexpressions.

   * `Slot`

-    identifies arguments and local variables by consecutive numbering. `Slot` is an abstract type with subtypes `SlotNumber` and `TypedSlot`.
+    Identifies arguments and local variables by consecutive numbering. `Slot` is an abstract type with subtypes `SlotNumber` and `TypedSlot`.
 Both types have an integer-valued `id` field giving the slot index.
 Most slots have the same type at all uses, and so are represented with `SlotNumber`.
     The types of these slots are found in the `slottypes` field of their `MethodInstance` object.
     Slots that require per-use type annotations are represented with `TypedSlot`, which has a `typ` field.

   * `CodeInfo`

-    wraps the IR of a method.
+    Wraps the IR of a method.

   * `LineNumberNode`

-    contains a single number, specifying the line number the next statement came from.
+    Contains a single number, specifying the line number the next statement came from.

   * `LabelNode`

-    branch target, a consecutively-numbered integer starting at 0
+    Branch target, a consecutively-numbered integer starting at 0.

   * `GotoNode`

-    unconditional branch
+    Unconditional branch.

   * `QuoteNode`

-    wraps an arbitrary value to reference as data.
+    Wraps an arbitrary value to reference as data.
 For example, the function `f() = :a` contains a `QuoteNode` whose `value` field is the symbol `a`, in order to return the symbol itself instead of evaluating it.

   * `GlobalRef`

-    refers to global variable `name` in module `mod`
+    Refers to global variable `name` in module `mod`.

   * `SSAValue`

-    refers to a consecutively-numbered (starting at 0) static single assignment (SSA) variable inserted by the compiler.
+    Refers to a consecutively-numbered (starting at 0) static single assignment (SSA) variable inserted by the compiler.

   * `NewvarNode`

     Marks a point where a variable is created.
 This has the effect of resetting a variable to undefined.